 However, a lumpectomy may change the look and feel (sensation) of the breast.
 Because some tissue is removed, the breast may become smaller.
 There will also be some numbness and a scar.
 Ask your health care provider about products that might help reduce the appearance of the scar.

 Radiation therapy (usually given after a lumpectomy) can also affect the look of the breast.
 It may:

 - Make the breast smaller or larger

 - Make the breast feel firmer

 The look and feel of your breast will continue to change during the first 1-2 years after surgery and radiation therapy.

 When mastectomy may be a better option

-Sometimes, things like the location and size of the tumor make it unlikely a woman will be happy with the look of her breast after lumpectomy.
-In these cases, mastectomy (with or without breast reconstruction) may be the better option.
+Sometimes, things like the location and size of the tumor make it unlikely a woman will be happy with the look of her breast after a lumpectomy.
+In these cases, a mastectomy (with or without breast reconstruction) may be the better option.